There are several hundred dog breeds, and only less than a hundred different cat breeds. But it’s not only about the count.

 You can see a large diversity between dog breeds.
 We have large, giant and small dogs.
-We have long legged dogs, we have flat faced dogs and heck, we even have dogs who do not even look like ones in the first place.
+We also have long-legged dogs; flat-faced dogs and heck, there are also some dogs who do not look like ones in the first place.

 In cats, the most significant differences, we believe, are that some cats have folded ears, and some cats have no tail.
 But they all look like cats nevertheless.
 It automatically raises a question – why is it so?
 How come we have so many dog breeds and so few cat breeds?
 Is it fair?

 Reasons why we have so few cat breeds

 There are to main reasons why we have so few cat breeds when compared to dog breeds:

 1. Dogs were domesticated much earlier than cats were.
 Our current understanding is that dogs people domesticated dogs at least 18 thousand years ago, whereas cats only ten thousand years after that.
 But that’s not all.
 The second, and likely the more important reason for such diversity in dog breeds is that they were domesticated different than cats were.

 2. We have selectively bred dogs for various purposes, since their early domestication.
 That is, if a dog was better at guarding, we bred it with others.
 If another dog was better for herding or hunting, we also bred it with its lookalikes.
 As a result, we started to create different breeds right from the start.